Just Eat delisting: What to know about the stock’s removal from the Nasdaq

-Just Eat has announced it will delist itself from the Nasdaq.
-The rare delisting comes as the company is under cost-cutting pressure and the food delivery industry feels the squeeze as lockdowns across the world continue to end.
+Just Eat Takeaway has announced it will delist itself from the Nasdaq.
+The rare delisting comes as the company is under cost-cutting pressure, with the food delivery industry feeling the squeeze as lockdowns across the world continue to end.
 Here’s what you need to know about Just Eat’s delisting:

 - What is a delisting?
 A delisting is when a company is removed from trading on a stock market.
-Delistings are usually voluntary, which is the case with Just Eat.
+Delistings can be involuntary, but this is a voluntary move on Just Eat’s part.

 - What market is Just Eat being delisted from?
-Just Eat will be delisted from the Nasdaq, where it currently trades under the ticker GRUB (in 2021, Just Eat bought Grubhub for $7.3 billion).
+Just Eat will be delisted from the Nasdaq, where it currently trades under the ticker GRUB.
+(In 2021, Just Eat bought Grubhub for $7.3 billion).

 - Why is Just Eat delisting from the Nasdaq?
 In a few words?
 To save money.
 Just Eat feels the cost of being a publicly traded company in America is too great.
 Here’s how they phrased it: “Both the delisting and ultimately the deregistration are expected to create a substantial cost saving as well as a reduction in compliance requirements.
 The costs and expenses associated with being a publicly traded company in the US, the auditing, legal and other costs associated with continuing to make SEC filings, and the burdens placed on Company management to comply with the continued listing and reporting requirements in the US are significant and are not considered to be offset by the benefits from the US listing.”